dev0pstech/dev0pstech.github.io/_posts/2023-06-28-ipython-basics-how-to-use-ipython.md

 ---
-title: ipython basics : how to use ipython for python development
+title: How to use IPYTHON for Python Development
 author: ajaytekam
 date: 2023-06-28 03:30:00 +0530
 img_path: /assets/posts/20230628/